Close Alert Banner

 • Move yourself or the person to a cool place, if possible.

-• Fan yourself or the person.
+• Use a fan on yourself or the person.

 How to cool down and when to seek emergency help